iCliniq Logo

 How to Diagnose Acute Colonic Pseudo-Obstruction?

 The diagnosis of acute colonic pseudo-obstruction or Ogilvie syndrome depends on the patient’s detailed history, observed symptoms, and various specialized tests.
+Healthcare providers often use radiology techniques with contrast agents to diagnose the condition, such as contrast-enhanced computed tomography (CT) scans, which may also have a therapeutic effect as a laxative.

-• An X-ray of the colon is done to rule out the presence of any mechanical obstruction.
+An X-ray of the colon is done to rule out the presence of any mechanical obstruction.
 If the radiograph reveals an expanded or dilated colon or abnormal air-fluid levels in the small bowel, it indicates intestinal obstruction.

-• Computed tomography or a water-soluble enema should be performed to help to rule out a mechanical obstruction in cases where gas and distension are not present throughout the colon.
-In cases of water-soluble enema, dye is inserted into the large intestine through a soft and thin tube through the rectum, and X-rays are taken.
+Computed tomography or a water-soluble enema should be performed to help rule out a mechanical obstruction in cases where gas and distension are not present throughout the colon.
+In cases of a water-soluble enema, dye is inserted into the large intestine through a soft and thin tube through the rectum, and X-rays are taken.

 What Can Be the Treatment for Acute Colonic Pseudo-Obstruction?